ubiai-incorporated/LLM/Tutorials/Youtube/README.md

 ---
 ## 📌 No-Code Fine-Tuning Using UbiAI
-Learn how to perform no-code fine-tuning with UbiAI to enhance model performance without needing to write custom code.
+Not a coder?
+No problem!
+This video shows you how to fine-tune a model without writing any code, using UbiAI—a tool that makes the process simple and accessible.
+If you’re interested in improving a model's performance without the technical hassle, this tutorial is for you.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=_OX_T-2R5Ao&t=3s">